How to Analyse a Poem for Exams or Pleasure

-A stanza is a group of lines (a verse) that sometimes follow a pattern of metre and rhyme in a poem.
+A stanza, or verse, is a group of lines that make up the complete poem.
 Some poems are made up of many stanzas, others may have only one.

 Focus on the title.
 Why has the poet chosen a title like that?
 What is the subject matter of the poem?
 Note down ideas you may have.
 If the lines aren't numbered count them and keep the number handy.
 Do the same with the stanzas.

 - Scan the poem and delve a bit deeper into the subject matter.
 Pay attention to the shape of the words on the page, the size, the overall 'look' of the poem.
 Make a note of special lines,events,experiences.